History Files

 The Sumerian flood story includes a depiction of a large vessel which is packed with various objects and, presumably, animals, clearly showing a basis for the later Old Testament flood story of Noah and the ark

 However, rough dating for the kings of Kish places Gaur around 3050 BC, towards the end of 'Early Dynastic I', the very start of dynastic Sumer.
-This is far too early for him to succeed after the flood of about 2600 BC.
+This is far too early for him to be able to succeed after the flood of about 2600 BC.
+The latter date is more realistic for him but the available dynastic list pushes him farther back, to about 3000 BC.

 For the king list to work as a succession of potential over-kings or high kings, it must be Enmebaraggesi who claims the kingship, probably following his subduing of the Elamites.
 The names before that are simply his ancestors who rule only in Kish without any greater authority (although take note of Etana).